spf13/cobra.dev/content/home/install.md

 weight: 20
 ---

 Using Cobra is easy.
-First, use `go get` to install the latest version of the library.
-This command will install the `cobra` generator executable along with the library and its dependencies:
+Use `go get` to install the latest version of the library and its dependencies:

-    go get -u github.com/spf13/cobra/cobra
+    go get -u github.com/spf13/cobra

 Next, include Cobra in your application: